Kong/docs.konghq.com/app/_hub/yesinteractive/kongmap/index.md

 #### Cluster View
-Allows an admin to view a dynamic map of their Kong API Gateway clusters and visually see relationships between Workspaces (for Kong Enterprise), Services, Routes (Endpoints), and Plugins (Policies).
+Allows an admin to view a dynamic map of their Kong API Gateway clusters and visually see relationships between Workspaces (for Kong Gateway), Services, Routes (Endpoints), and Plugins (Policies).
 Clicking on any entity displays details of the entity and related links.
 Plugins can be toggled from view.